 Through my time at ROTC, I have learned to be very flexible with numerous individuals.
 I have had to adjust my leadership style several times in order to target specific individuals or situations.
 As a Flight Commander, my goal was to train, develop, lead, and mentor a flight of 30 individuals.
 To do so, I needed to one understand each Flight member.
 Each cadet offered a unique skill and had various strengths and weaknesses.
 With these in mind, we placed the Flight in various obstacles.
 I let my Flight carry out the task on their own accord.
 I feel that the best way for individuals and teams to develop is to let them get their boots wet.
 I would ensure the safety of my Flight and make sure all rules and safety precautions were taken.
 It would only be after they had completed such tasks that I would debrief them on what they did, how they performed, and the end result of their course of action.
 Overall, I allowed them to grow, build on their experiences and learn from their mistakes.

-Georgia Institute of Technology-Main Campus - BS, Mechanical Engineering
+Undergraduate Degree: Georgia Institute of Technology-Main Campus - Bachelor of Science, Mechanical Engineering